This post may contain affiliate links. Please read our disclosure policy.

 Servings: 2 servings

-This easy personal pizza dough recipe creates a soft, homemade crust that's ideal for making one small pizza.
+This easy small batch pizza dough recipe creates a soft, homemade crust that's ideal for making one personal pizza.
 Perfectly portioned for one or two people to enjoy!

 Ingredients